ainfanzon/MariaDB_examples/maxscl/failover/README.md

 COMMANDS:

-Execute the following commands on the host computer operating system shell
+Execute the following commands on the host computer operating system shell.
+DEMO_HOME is the directory where the this example was installed.

 cd DEMO_HOME<br>
 democtl.sh -s maxscl -d failover -a start

 <ins>Test Replication</ins>

 To test replication is working properly.
-On the __master__ node create a database to validate the synchronous replication is working.
+On the __master__ node create a database to validate replication is working.
 The screen executing the watch command shows all the servers are synchronized.

 COMMANDS: